 Learn what you can and can't get away with.
 This comes mostly with experience, but you'll learn when you can get away with little shortcuts such as not having to level the track completely, when the floor will work fine, and other things that will save you time.

 Make friends with the electricians.
 They can be your best friend, or worst enemy.
 For some reeason, juicers love the dolly.
 I can't tell you how many times I've been away from the dolly doing something else and a juicer stepped in and covered me for a second by booming up and inch or sliding left or right.
 You also need the electricity they provide or it'll be a long show.

 Protect the lens.
 Look for flares.
-Flag 'em.
+Flag 'em (unless they want them).